Estimated Read Time: 7 Minutes

 Why pay for a citation building service when you can go directly to most of the data aggregators and not have to pay?

-There are three advantages to using a citation building service:
+There are four advantages to using a citation building service:

 - They help identify NAP errors and inconsistencies so you have an opportunity to fix them before your data gets distributed.

 - They capture and distribute additional data that can help increase click-thru and conversion rates for your local business listings.

 Citation building services give you a single pathway to all the local data aggregators.
-You enter your data once; it gets validated, standardized and reformatted, and then distributed to all the local data aggregators and others, should you choose to go beyond just the local data aggregators.
+You enter your data once; it gets validated, standardized, and reformatted, and then distributed to all the local data aggregators and others, should you choose to go beyond just the local data aggregators.

 Local data aggregators get their data from a wide variety of sources.
 They do a decent job identifying duplicates, errors, and inconsistencies but often not good enough.
 The better citation building services highlight these potential problems and give you an opportunity to fix them before your data goes to the local data aggregators and gets propagated throughout the entire local search ecosystem.

-Data consistency and accuracy are one of the keys to local search success.
-Search engines do not use employer identification numbers (EINs) to differentiate one business from another.
+Data consistency and accuracy is one key to local search success.
+Search engines need a way to differentiate one business from another.
 They use the business name and address or name and phone number data to tell one business from another.
 If your NAP data is inconsistent, outdated, or inaccurate, you will not get credit for all your citations and you will lower your ranking potential.
 All things being equal, the more (and more consistent and accurate) citations you have coming in from reputable sources, the higher you will rank.

 Local Data Aggregators Are But One Piece of the Local Search Puzzle

 Local data aggregators feed business name, address, and phone number data to hundreds of local directories across the United States.
-While useful, you’re still better off using one of the local citation building services to add and maintain your listing data because they not only feed the local data aggregators, they also give you access to other directory listings and streamline and simplify the process for less cost.
+While useful, you’re still better off using one of the local citation building services to add and maintain your listing data because they not only feed the local data aggregators, they also give you access to other directory listings and streamline and simplify the entire process for less cost.

-You can compare the different citation building services here.
+You can compare different citation building services here.